watty62/mp3_checker/README.md

 I might make it fix missing tags and grab folder.jpg images from somewhere.

-Lateest (limited working) version is V1.2
+Latest (limited working) version is V1.3